oJPBarbosa/cep/README.md

   - [BrasilAPI](https://github.com/BrasilAPI/)

 ## Author
-A project made by [João Pedro F. Barbosa](https://github.com/oJPBarbosa).
+A project made by [João Pedro Barbosa](https://github.com/oJPBarbosa).

 ## License
 This project is under the MIT license.
 See the [LICENSE](https://github.com/oJPBarbosa/consultor-de-cep/blob/main/LICENSE) for more information.